mirumee/ariadne-website/docs/middleware.md

 > **Note**
 >
-> GraphQL middleware is sometimes confused with the ASGI or WSGI middleware, bit its not the same thing!
+> GraphQL middleware is sometimes confused with the ASGI or WSGI middleware, but its not the same thing!

 > **Note**
 >